iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/processprotecteddata.md

 A set of requester secrets necessary for the application's execution.
 This is represented as a mapping of numerical identifiers to corresponding secrets stored in the secrets manager needed for the application's execution.

-Secrets are accessible during the application's execution with environment variables `IEXEC_REQUESTER_SECRET_n`.
+Secrets are accessible during the application's execution as environment variables.
+For more details, see [Access requester secrets](https://protocol.docs.iex.ec/for-developers/confidential-computing/access-confidential-assets/requester-secrets).

 ## Result